 Holy ambition means living with a large purpose in life.
-I like to remind our ministry regularly of our particular challenge with this question: Are we going to answer God's call for Living on the Edge to make a significant impact in this new millennium, or will we rest on past success?
+I like to remind our church regularly of our particular challenge with this question: Are we going to answer God's call for this church to make a significant impact in this new millennium, or will we rest on past success?
 Can you personalize that challenge?